-1. Pits shall be designed with benching to improve hydraulic efficiency and reduce water ponding.
-Typical pit designs and other pit design requirements are included in Council's current Standard Engineering Drawings.
-Safety and safe access are important considerations in pit design.
-Step irons shall be detailed where required and grates shall be of "bicycle safe" design.
+Typical pit designs and other pit design requirements can be found in NAASRA Guide to the Design of Road Surface Drainage [Ref.25] and the Department of Housing Road Manual [Ref23].
+Design Safety and safe access are important considerations in pit design.
+Step irons shall be detailed where required and grates shall be of "bicycle safe" design